compass rose

 Flag of Thatch (Teach) known as Blackbeard

-However, though the captain and crew of Eaux Vives stand ready to repel such invaders but have yet to encounter any.
+The captain and crew of Queen Emma stand ready to repel such invaders but have yet to encounter any.
 There are, of course, bad apples everywhere and opportunistic burglaries and even occasional robberies do occur.
 We have been the victim of a snatch and grab of my wallet when we were going through it in a restaurant in St. Vincent.
 We also had a computer stolen off the boat while it was in storage in Rodney Bay.
 In general we have found the Eastern Caribbean safer than the East Bay and take the same kind of precautions there as we do here.
 For those of you from more idyllic locations, this includes locking the house and all bicycles before we leave, avoiding the sketchy parts of town after dark and not leaving valuables lying about in plain sight.
 The Caribbean Safety and Security net maintains a database of incidents which is available on line.
-This site contains information collected by Second Millenium over the last years running the Safety and Security Radio net which meets on Marine SSB at 8104 ath 8:15 AST.
+This site contains information collected from cruizer reports over the last years running the Safety and Security Radio net which meets on Marine SSB at 8104 ath 8:15 AST.
 It is a considerably less alarming read than the Berkeley crime log.

 What about sharks?